Tex Murphy: Overseer

 Tex Murphy: Overseer uses the versatile "Virtual World" interface.
 Unlike Under A Killing Moon and The Pandora Directive, the upgraded engine occupies the whole screen.
 The inventory, location list, and game options can all be reached with ease by just sliding the mouse over to the edge of the screen.
 The Travel Panel lists all the places you can visit at any point during the game.
 You can travel to any person with whom you need to talk.
 Using the point and click interface, Tex gives his usual humorous comment with each click of a hotspot.
 The acting in this game is amazing!
 There are no more cheesy jokes or fake lovesick schoolboy performances by Jones.
 With the advent of DVD technology, all the interactive movies are played in such a high quality as if Tex is battling it out right out of the screen—all on only a single disc!

 Tex Murphy: Overseer boasts numerous design improvements over its predecessors.
 The full screen 3D environment is now presented in 16-bit high color (65,536 color).
 Movement through this virtual world is enhanced by the use of a Virtual Reality Movement Overlay.
 This overlay uses a small transparent panel that contains a complement of movement controls to provide full 6 degrees of freedom.
-Objects can be manipulated within this environment in one of 7 ways—looking, getting (acquiring), moving, opening, closing, turning on and off.
+Objects can be manipulated within this environment in 7 ways—looking, getting (acquiring), moving, opening, closing, turning on and off.
 Display mode has a resolution of 800x600 or 640x480, while native video playback has a resolution of 720x480 at 30 frames per second.
 Options are available to adjust texture quality, bilinear and trilinear filtering, and mip mapping.
 The graphic engine can support either AGP hardware for acceleration or software rendering on non-accelerated PCI systems.
 This is the first adventure game to utilize hardware 3D acceleration.
 The 3D sound is produced using the newly developed Intel RSX 3D sound technology.
 This game is the first adventure title specifically designed for DVD.
 The game is released in both CD-ROM and DVD versions.
 In the DVD version, Dolby Digital Surround Sound (AC3) with 5 channels is available through the use of a MPEG-2 decoder with a digital SPDIF output and a Dolby Digital AC3 Decoder.
 Text subtitling is available.
 A soundtrack, featuring Richie Havers, Matt Heidler, and Jeff Abbott, has been released by Access Software in March 1998 based on the music from the original score in this game.

 The gameplay in Tex Murphy: Overseer consists of 3 different elements.
 First is the live action cinematic that serves to recount and advance the story.
 Second is the interactive interrogation, whereby the player chooses how Tex should react and what Tex should say to the people he meets.
 The last (and the most important element) is the virtual realty roaming.
 The rooms and locations are 3D generated where the player can move in a first person perspective through the eyes of Tex.
 The interface in these virtual realty rooms has considerably improved over its predecessors.
 Movement and object manipulations are now united in a single window.
 There is no need to press the spacebar to switch between the modes.
 Everything has been reduced to a simple point and click system.
 The improved graphic engine means that there are no more flat garbage cans when looking from above!
 Over the course of the game, the player may visit over 31 unique virtual reality locations and interrogate over 40 witnesses and suspects.
 It is here where detective skills are most needed—breaking into computers, decoding messages, opening safes, searching for clues related to your case, or just snooping through other people's drawers and personal effects.
-Is being a private dick not everyone's idea of a perfect job?
+Is being a private dick not every fan's idea of a perfect job?

 There are 2 modes of gameplay in Tex Murphy: Overseer—Entertainment mode and Gamer mode.
 The Entertainment mode is for beginning players where an online hint system is available to either assist or completely bypass any difficult puzzle.
 The Gamer mode are for expert players.
 There are no hints available in this mode, nor can the player bypass any of the puzzles.
 There are 23 major puzzles.
 The maximum score is 1,500 points in Entertainment level and 4,000 points in Gamer level.